156 Pounds of Cocaine Worth $1.3 Million Seized Near Puerto Rico; Vessel Departed St. Thomas

 comments

-The two men were charged with possession with intent to distribute cocaine, while Perez Lopez, as captain of the vessel, was additionally charged with failure to heave to.
-They appeared before U.S. Magistrate Alan Teague on Tuesday, who, in the face of consent from the defendant, ordered that Jiminez Rodriguez be held in detention while awaiting trial.
-Judge Teague has not yet decided on Perez Lopez's status, while prosecutors have requested that both men be detained, citing an increased flight risk and other concerns.
+The two men were charged with possession with intent to distribute cocaine.
+As the captain of the vessel, Perez Lopez was additionally charged with failure to heave to.
+Both appeared before U.S. Magistrate Alan Teague on Tuesday.
+During the hearing, Magistrate Teague, with consent from the defendant, ordered Jiminez Rodriguez to remain in detention while awaiting trial.
+The judge had not yet made a determination regarding Perez Lopez's detention status, while prosecutors have requested that both men remain in custody, citing concerns over a heightened flight risk and other factors.
 A detention hearing is scheduled for Wednesday.

 Get the latest news straight to your phone with the VI Consortium app.